 School-wide supports Classroom supports All students will receive explicit instruction for expected behaviors and rules in any common areas of the school (i.e., bathrooms, atrium, hallway, playground, gym).
 Students will have time to hear the rules and practice expected behaviors.
 These behaviors are taught, modeled, practiced, and reinforced throughout the year.
 All environments within the school are designed with student learning, Teachers will identify classroom rules, behavior expectations, routines, and processes (e.g., where and when to sharpen pencils, how to leave the classroom, when and how to participate in group discussion, etc.).
 Students need time to hear the rules and practice expected behaviors multiple times throughout the year.
-Classroom teachers have an ongoing emphasis on building relationships and social/emotional development, and behavior expectations in mind, anticipating any potential issues and creating alternative adjustments if necessary. creating a classroom community that supports one another in Christian love.
-All students and teachers recognize and honor the strengths and abilities of each person as a unique child of God.

-- Teachers and the school principal will track school-wide data for behaviors that require additional support using a Google form. - The school principal, child's parents, and applicable teachers or staff members will be involved and will mutually agree on a plan for any behaviors that apply to the following: - Frequent or persistent issues that do not improve over time with additional classroom supports. - Behaviors severe enough that they warrant a school suspension. - Any behaviors that continually affect the learning or safety of another child.

-- Teachers will create supports within the classroom for managing social/emotional learning or student behaviors that do not involve shaming or calling out the student in front of his/her peers when correction is needed (e.g., a buddy classroom to take a break, behavior plans that are only between the teacher, student and his/her - Continuous improvement of classroom instruction is always a focus for effective educators.
+Classroom teachers have an ongoing emphasis on building relationships and social/emotional development, and creating a classroom community that behavior expectations in mind, supports one another in Christian love.
+All anticipating any potential issues and students and teachers recognize and creating alternative adjustments if honor the strengths and abilities of each necessary. person as a unique child of God.
+Teachers and the school principal will track school-wide data for behaviors that require additional support using a Google form.
+The school principal, child's parents, and applicable teachers or staff members will be involved and will mutually agree on a plan for any behaviors that apply to the following: Frequent or persistent issues that do not improve over time with additional classroom supports.
+Behaviors severe enough that they warrant a school suspension.
+Any behaviors that continually affect the learning or safety of another child.
+Teachers will create supports within the classroom for managing social/emotional learning or student behaviors that do not involve shaming or calling out the student in front of his/her peers when correction is needed (e.g., a buddy classroom to take a break, behavior plans that are only between the teacher, student and his/her family and not publicly posted).
+Continuous improvement of classroom instruction is always a focus for effective educators.
 That includes knowing the students as individuals, setting goals for all learners based on their strengths and needs, and making sure that all students grow academically, spiritually, socially, and emotionally.